 With a Roth IRA, you can always take out the money you contributed without tax repercussions.
 But with a Roth 401(k), if you want to withdraw money early, you may end up paying a 10 percent penalty tax on any earnings taken out, but not on your contribution amounts.
 Otherwise, to access your 401(k) funds without tax, you generally would have to take out a loan with the Roth 401(k), if the plan permits.

 With a Roth IRA, you can withdraw up to $10,000 to buy, build or rebuild a first home and avoid paying taxes and the 10 percent early withdrawal penalty even if you are under age 59½.
 You can also take out money for qualified educational expenses while avoiding taxes and penalties.

 You can have a Roth IRA and a Roth 401(k)

-Yes, it is possible to have both a Roth IRA and a Roth 401(k) at the same time.
+It is possible to have both a Roth IRA and a Roth 401(k) at the same time.
 However, keep in mind that a Roth 401(k) must be offered by your employer in order to participate.
-Meanwhile, anyone with earned income (or any spouse whose partner has earned income) can open an IRA, again given the stated income limits.
+Meanwhile, anyone with earned income (or any spouse whose partner has earned income) can open an IRA, given the stated income limits.